 What is a foster home?

 A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home or transfer to a rescue.
-Foster families provide shelter, food, care and love.
+Foster families provide a home, care, and love.
+While we will provide you with everything else, such as a crate, toys, food, and medical care!
 The number of animals we can save depends entirely on the number of people who open their homes and hearts to foster them.
+Most fosters will stay in foster care for an average of 1-2 months though many get adopted far sooner than that.

 What are the responsibilities of a foster family?